SacredSpud/PicoCalcGames/README.md

 + Greed - An implementation of the classic terminal game, Greed.
 + Landmine - Drive your tank to rescue civilians on a battlefield riddled with mines.
 + Life - John Conway's classic The Game of Life.
++ Invaders - Rank and file Invaders from Space.
+You know what this is.
+You get it.
 + PicoMaze - Obtain the Arbitrary Whatsit of Completion in this simple dungeon crawl with plenty of monsters.
 + Rebound - Is it pinball?
 Is it Pong?
 This is my attempt to redeem the barely-interactive TI-99/4A game Zero Zap.
 + RoboWorld 2048 - Flee numbered robots that combine when they collide.
 Sort of like That One Game meets That Other Game.